MeBadDev/Game-Idea-Generator/README.md

 There are only a few settings(right now). you can find them in config.json
 ## What if i want to add my own rules/want to remove a rule?
 just change place.txt, rules.txt or types.txt

+If you feel we should modify some rules, feel free to open a issue/pull request!
+## Why did it give me blank rules?
+Remove every blank lines in place.txt, rules.txt and types.txt

+Remember to check the end of those file!